jobboardshq/jobboardshq/README.md

 5. User controlled navigation (Choose what links show up)
 6. JBO can have custom pages, like "About", "Privacy policy"
 7. Templates per JB.

-Pages.

-1. Add a Job listing.
-You can a Job listing tailored to an users needs on this page.
-Users can apply to a job from thsi page.

-2.

-main site, www.jobboardshq.com
-job board specific site, board_name.jobboardshq.com
-    * general public
-    * admin view